 Million Dollar Mashed Potatoes Recipe

 Creamy, buttery, and flavorful, these million-dollar mashed potatoes are made in a crockpot for convenience.
-With russet potatoes, butter, cream cheese, and chicken broth, this indulgent side dish is perfect for any occasion and sure to impress your guests.
+With russet potatoes, butter and cream cheese, this indulgent side dish is perfect for any occasion and sure to impress your guests.

 Prep Time 15 minutes